Facioscapulohumeral Muscular Dystrophy (FSHD)

 Research that aims to reduce inflammation in the muscles and improve muscle regeneration, such as the research MDA funds, may also lead to the discovery of a treatment to help reduce the severity of muscle weakness in FSHD.
 Read more about this research

 Steroids such as prednisolone are currently the only medications proven to slow down the progression of muscle weakness in Duchenne muscular dystrophy.
 However, they are not usually prescribed to people with FSHD because it is thought that the benefit will not outweigh the risk of detrimental side effects which can be very serious, including weight gain, mood changes, stunted growth, fragile bones, cataracts, high blood pressure, diabetes and increased chance of infections.

 Researchers in the USA have discovered a drug that is similar to prednisolone which does not seem to cause the worrying side effects when tested in mice.
 Consequently it be might be useful to treat more mild forms of muscular dystrophy like FSHD and could replace the steroids currently used to treat Duchenne MD.
 In studies in mice the drug – called VBP15 – worked better than prednisolone without the harsh side effects.
-Clinical trials of VBP15 are being planned with an expected start date in 2014.

 - Physiotherapy guidelines for FSHD .

 - A report on recommended standards of care for people with FSHD is available for download (written in technical language)